-All international (foreign-born) students are required to verify their immigration/residency status as part of the admission/registration process by providing acceptable documentation to the International Students and Scholars Office.
-Non-immigrants are also responsible for notifying both the United States Citizenship and Immigration Services (USCIS) and the ISSO (room 208 Murphy Hall) of any change in immigration status and/or address.
-Please visit ISSO website at http://www.ncat.edu/student-affairs/student-services/isso/index.html or contact staff at (336) 334-7551.
+All international and resident alien (foreign-born) students are required to verify immigration/residency status as part of the admission/registration process by providing acceptable legal entry documentation to the International Students and Scholars Office.
+These categories are also responsible for notifying both the United States Citizenship and Immigration Services (USCIS) and the ISSO (Murphy Hall, room 208) of any change in immigration status and/or address.
+Please visit the ISSO website at www.ncat.edu/internationalstudents or contact staff at (336) 334-7551.

-Foreign-born students with immigrant status applying to attend or continue in attendance at the university are also required to provide documentation of permanent residency, U.S. naturalization, asylum, refugee status and/or resident alien status before enrolling and/or continuing at the university.
-Undocumented students may be eligible to attend based on legislation provided through the North Carolina State Legislature.
+If information is not provided to the University Admissions Offices at the time of application or continued attendance after a break from studies, foreign-born students with newly adjusted immigrant or resident alien status may also be required to provide documentation of permanent residency, U.S. naturalization, asylum, refugee status and/or resident alien status before enrolling and/or continuing at the University.

+Undocumented students or students in deportation proceedings may be eligible to attend the University based on legislation provided through the North Carolina State Legislature.
+These students are not eligible for in-state tuition.

-U.S. Naturalized citizens may use the certificate and/or the passport for documentation.
+U.S. Naturalized Citizens may use the certificate and/or the U.S. issued passport for documentation.
 Other non-immigrants "pending immigrant status" may not be acceptable for full-time enrollment until the new status is attained.
 Please speak with a staff member if you have a "pending" petition or application with the Department of State or the United States Citizenship and Immigration Services (USCIS).

 At the beginning of each semester, the ISSO offers a mandatory orientation for new international students and visiting exchange students.
 Attendance at these sessions will assure that international students and exchange visitors are aware of all requirements to maintain lawful status with USCIS while completing the requirements for the degree program.
 The orientation is scheduled so that students can also complete the required deadlines to report enrollment to the Department of State and/or the USCIS as required by SEVIS Reporting regulations.
 There is a thirty (30) day reporting requirement imposed by the USCIS.
+Full-time enrollment is verified after the 10th day of class.